Right stuff in the Right bin

 When your supply of liners is running low, tie an unused liner to the handle of you brown bin on collection day.
-We'll place a new supply in the emptied bin.
+If our crew has a new supply available, they'll place them in the emptied bin.

 - compostable biodegradable liners can be purchased from most major supermarkets

 - a small supply of liners may be collected by residents from; libraries, Saltcoats Local Office, Brooksby Medical Centre, Bridgegate House, and Cunninghame House.

 Using your food caddy

 Don't use ordinary plastic bags or liners, they aren't compostable or biodegradable.
 Contaminated bins will not be uplifted.

 Put vegetable and fruit peelings straight in the garden bin, or wrap in a single sheet of newspaper.